 Afterwards, the saved piece of wood is kept inside the home as a protective symbol until next Yule.
 As not everyone has the land (or know-how) to have a bonfire, this tradition now has various alternatives.

 You can take a small log you have found or that was gifted to you and turn it into a candelabrum.
 You may have to cut the log or add legs to it to prevent it from tipping over.
-Then, carve holes to hold candles (size of holes will depend upon what kind of candles you want).
-You can then decorate the log by carving symbols or painting it.
+Then, carve holes to hold candles (size of holes will depend on the type of candles you'll use).
+You can then decorate the log, such as by carving symbols or painting it.

 Another variation is to simply decorate a log to place in the home for the solstice.